Novritsch Airsoft guns are structured in systems. There is something for everyone:

 If you are starting with airsoft, in about 80 % of cases, the correct answer is going to be an AEG or airsoft electric gun.
-The best option would be the Novritsch SSR90 if you play on smaller urban fields or the Novritsch SSR15 for both urban and forest environments.
+The best option here would be the Novritsch SSR4 as it's the best bang for your buck.
+Alternatively, if you play on smaller urban fields, the Novritsch SSR90 is a great pick, too!

 In case you’re already familiar with airsoft, we recommend checking our Sniper Rifle systems.
 The Novritsch Sniper rifles have a proven track record with large amounts of users.
 The SSG10 A1 is even considered to be one of the best airsoft guns for snipers, out of the box.

 Can Airsoft guns fire automatically?